linq2db/RawDataAccessBencher/README.md

+Linq To DB Notes
+=
+branch `custom` contains modified version of benchmark for our internal use with following changes:
+- removed excessive logging to log only test results
+- remove logging of `change tracking` benchmarks, as we don't support it

 RawDataAccessBencher
 ====================
 Bench code which tests entity materialization speed of various .NET data access / ORM implementations.
 The tests focus solely on entity / object materialization and therefore don't do any fancy queries, graph fetches or other nice things which one expects from ORMs.
 It's not a scientific benchmark system, but an indication to see which framework is fast and which is slow compared to each other.
 See for more details about what this test is not: http://weblogs.asp.net/fbouma/archive/2014/02/13/re-create-benchmarks-and-results-that-have-value.aspx